CristianCantoro/kiwix-live/README.md

 with kiwix already set up and launched, and then extract from there either a [Live CD](https://en.wikipedia.org/wiki/Live_CD) and/or a virtual machine image.
-The base box we are using for this project is a [Ubuntu Precise Pangolin (12.04 LTS) server 32 bit](https://vagrantcloud.com/ubuntu/precise32) version.
+The base box we are using for this project is a [Ubuntu Trusty Tahr (14.04 LTS) server 32 bit](https://vagrantcloud.com/ubuntu/trusty32) version.

 For developers